As we reflected on that glorious evening, I found myself thinking about how special every wedding I’ve attended has been.

 Start with the dress

-She took the dress back to the barracks to finish the fine points, hemming and adding bits of lace.
+She took the dress back to the barracks to finish the details, hemming and adding lace trim.

 The bride-to-be and the groom-to-be came to dinner the next Sunday.
-I wrote out a list of all the things they needed me to do for the ceremony the following Saturday.
+I wrote out a list of everything they needed me to do for the ceremony the next Saturday.

 I smiled back.
 “It’s been a pleasure.”